x265-4k

 Quote

-So basically if you are storage poor and just need to save space, use x265.
-The catch is if you want best quality x265, you need source quality files, so you still have huge file sizes.
+So basically if you are storage-poor and just need to save space, use x265.
+The catch is if you want the best quality x265, you need high-quality source files, so you still have huge file sizes.
 If you want maximum compatibility and the option to change your files to something else later, then x264.
 It's all really dependent on specific situations for different people

 Microsized & Wrong Source

-It's a shame that most x265 groups microsize the releases or use the x264 as source what results in low quality releases.
+It's a shame that most x265 groups microsize the releases or use the x264 as a source which results in low-quality releases.
 And the few groups that do use the correct source suffer from it.

 Golden Rule

-That's why I created my own golden rule.
+That's why we created our own golden rule.

 How to accomplish the Golden Rule